Romanchikus/aggregate/README.md

 We have retention policy to wipe all data older two weeks, so tables won't grow infinitely.

-I don't have to implement it.
+You don't have to implement it.
 Just keep it in mind.

 ### Also we need to create purchase once users reaches some day limit